by Chris Woodford. Last updated: July 2, 2017.

 GORE-TEX is certainly the best known brand of high-performance, waterproof and breathable textile—but it's by no means the only one.
 If you're shopping around for outdoor clothing, bear in mind that there are plenty of rival textiles to consider; just because it's not branded "GORE-TEX," doesn't mean it's not going to be good.
 Two very popular alternatives are eVent and SympaTex. eVent clothing works in a similar way to GORE-TEX: it has three layers of fabric, with a backing fabric on the inside, a wicking Teflon-type (PTFE) membrane in the middle to draw moisture away, and a water-repellent outside.
 SympaTex is quite different.
 Instead of having micropores, like GORE-TEX and eVent, it uses what's called a copolymer, made of hydrophobic polyester and hydrophilic polyether.
 The polyester repels water from the outside; the polyether absorbs moisture from the inside and transports it out, away from your body.
 But there are no actual pores through which the water travels.

-Artwork: Unlike in GORE-TEX, there are no micropores in SympaTex to carry moisture away from your body.
+Artwork: A) How SympaTex works: Unlike in GORE-TEX, there are no micropores in SympaTex to carry moisture away from your body.
 Instead, hydrophilic polyether molecules in the SympaTex membrane effectively act like little "channels," carrying moisture from the inside to the outside.

 Who invented GORE-TEX?